The field guide

 Tame

 The idea is sound; the surprise is spent.
-Don't abandon it — work it: fuse a second resource, or restructure, then let the grader re-judge.
-The demo's second strike shows exactly this lift.
+Don't abandon it — work it in order of cost: re-read it Inventive first, then make one structural move — a fuse or a business-model move — and let the grader re-judge.

 Dud